 Casual vs. full VR

 How serious are you about escaping this reality, exactly?
-If you’re just dipping your toes into the world of VR, look no further than your friendly neighborhood app store: A simple Google Cardboard headset (some are as cheap as $10) and a decent smartphone is all you need to get started.
+If you’re just dipping your toes into the world of VR, look no further than your friendly neighborhood app store (opens in new tab): a simple Google Cardboard headset (some are as cheap as $10) and a decent smartphone is all you need to get started.

-Serious gamers, on the other hand, will be interested in a full setup, which usually requires an external PC to hook your VR headset into.
-But if your current laptop doesn’t fit the minimum spec requirements, upgrading your hardware can add up in a hurry.
+Serious gamers, on the other hand, will obviously be interested in a full setup, which usually requires an external PC to hook your VR headset into.
+But if your current rig doesn’t fit the minimum spec requirements, upgrading your hardware can add up in a hurry.
 (Some VR apps are more taxing than others on your system, which can result in stuttering frame rates from the wrong CPU/GPU combo.)
-At the end of the day, a dedicated gaming rig is ideal for the best VR headsets.
+At the end of the day, a dedicated gaming laptop is ideal for the best VR headsets.

 We’re not talking about gigabytes or megabytes, for once; many games require you to stand up and move around.
 (Which is half the fun!)
-Having a spare room helps, but plan on roughly 7 x 7 feet of space for a full VR setup.
+Having a spare room helps, but plan on roughly 7 x 7 x 7 feet of space for a full VR setup.
 Jedi training requires a bit of headroom, you see.

 How we test VR headsets